anilkumbalam/tenet-content/articles/series-intro.md

 Technology evolves.
 **Constraints do not**.

-## Final Thought

-If you take away just one idea from this series, let it be that

 **Radio signals are not just carriers of data.
 They are carriers of information about space, time and motion.** Understanding this is what turns knowledge into engineering judgment.